operand/agency/README.md

 does not include support for constructing prompts or working with vector databases, etc. Implementation of agent behavior is left up to you.

+Agency provides a minimalist API consisting of only two classes.

-The goal of Agency is to enable developers to create custom agent solutions by providing a minimal set of functionality that can both support experimentation and scalable production systems.
+Agency's goal is to enable others to create custom agent solutions by providing a minimal set of functionality that can support many different use cases

+scalable production systems.

-So if you're looking for a flexible, scalable, and minimal foundation for building your own agent system, Agency might be for you.
+If you're looking for a flexible, scalable, and minimal foundation for building your own agent system, Agency might be for you.

 ## What are some known limitations or issues?